anchpop/wise_mans_haskell/book.md

 1
 ```

 You may have noticed it doesn't seem to have changed anything.
-Well that's because `$` doesn't really change anything.
+Well, that's because `$` doesn't really change anything.
 But it has one very useful property: it has very low precedence.
 This means it will happen after most other stuff has gotten done.
-Remember this issue from the last section?
+Remember this issue in the last section?

 ```haskell
 Prelude> times2 . plus1 3